kenchy/departures-board/README.md

 This software is completely free for non-commercial use without obligation.
 If you would like to support me and encourage ongoing updates, you can [buy me a coffee!](https://buymeacoffee.com/gadec.uk)

 ### Licence
 This work is licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0**.
 To view a copy of this licence, visit [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Note: the terms of the licence prohibit commericial use of this work, this includes *any* reselling of the work in kit or assembled form for commercial gain.
+Note: the terms of the licence prohibit commercial use of this work, this includes *any* reselling of the work in kit or assembled form for commercial gain.